RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

-If your militia is not ready for some real adventuring, there is an easy, but a little bit undwarven way of exploring the caverns: Dig into the spires of the caverns and carve fortifications into the.
+If your militia is not ready for some real adventuring, there is an easy, but a little bit undwarven way of exploring the caverns: Dig into the spires of the caverns and carve fortifications into them.
 That way your dwarfs can shoot out, but nobody can shoot at them.

 ![Fortified Caves](Fortified Caves.png)